 #6 Updated by John Lindgren over 1 year ago

 I was thinking of something along the lines of:

 VFSFile foo ("file:///home/ariadne/foo.zip", "r"); ZipReader reader (foo); VFSFile bar = reader.open ("bar.mp3");

 And ZipReader would provide its own VFSImpl functions (e.g. fread/fseek/etc.) that would wrap the minizip functions.

 But I haven't worked it out in detail.

-#7 Updated by Ariadne Conill 10 months ago
+#7 Updated by Ariadne Conill over 1 year ago

 Well, the reason I ask is because some module sets are distributed as archives.